Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Credit Card Fees:

-You may have noticed that the Credit card pricing is higher than the Cash prices.
-Besides paying fees to process credit cards (which include Venmo, Paypal or Debit cards unfortunately) our site hosting service also imposes a fee for sales generated on the site.
+Besides having to pay fees to process credit cards (which include Venmo, Paypal and Debit cards) our site hosting service also imposes a fee for sales generated on the site.

-Cash pricing includes Checks, Money Orders, Cashier's Checks, eChecks (see the Deluxe checks website for more information), ACH and Bank wires (over $7,500).
-Basically anything that does not require a fee for us to accept payment (fees which can be avoided using any of the methods above).
+Cash pricing includes Checks, Money Orders, Official or Certified Checks, Cashier's Checks, eChecks (see the Deluxe checks website for more information), ACH* and Bank wires.

-Due to too many fraud attempts we do not initiate ACH withdrawals for new clients.
-You can send payments via ACH if your bank offers it but we will not draw funds from accounts without a pre-existing relationship.
+We do not initiate ACH withdrawals for new customers.
+You can send payments via ACH if your bank offers this service but we will only draw funds from bank accounts of known clients.

 Order Processing: